zliu41/zliu41.github.io/_posts/2020-05-06-string-types.md

 use the conversion functions in `Data.Text.Encoding`.

 - Like `Text`, strict `ByteString` is backed by a byte array, and lazy `ByteString` is backed by a cons-list of chunks, each of which is a strict `ByteString`.
-One difference is that strict `ByteString` is not actually implemented using Haskell arrays, but a `ForeignPtr Word8`.
+One difference is that strict `ByteString` uses a `ForeignPtr Word8` as the underlying data structure.
 This makes it directly usable in FFI because it has the same memory layout as an `unsigned char *` in C (note that a `char` in C is a byte, not a unicode code point).
   - To pass a `ByteString` to a C function, you just need to do two things: (1) make a copy of it (because otherwise the C function may mutate it), and (2) append a null (0x00) byte, since C strings are null-terminated.
 This is exactly what `Data.ByteString.useAsCString` does.